urbit/docs/glossary/breach.md

-Continuity on the [Ames](../ames) network occasionally needs to be broken at this early stage in order to correct a networking error or to make major changes to Arvo.
-These infrequent events are known as **breaches** which either cause an individual ship to forget its network message history, called a **personal breach**, or cause the entire network to forget its history, called a **network breach**.
+Continuity on the [Ames](../ames) network occasionally needs to be broken at this early stage in order to correct a networking error or to make major changes to [Arvo](../arvo).
+These infrequent events are known as **breaches**, which cause an individual ship to forget its network message history.

-Personal breaches are always initiated by the user, frequently in response to a connectivity error.
+Breaches are always initiated by the user, frequently in response to a connectivity error.
 The easiest way to do this is with [Bridge](../bridge).
 There are two types of personal breaches: changing networking keys, and changing the Urbit ID ownership address.

-Network breaches happen when a major Arvo revision that cannot be implemented via an [OTA update](../ota-updates) occurs.
-When this happens, a new binary will need to be downloaded, and your ship's [pier](../pier) needs to be moved to the directory containing the new binary.
+Historically, there were also "network breaches", which happened when a major Arvo revision that could not be implemented via an [OTA update](../ota-updates) occured.
+Network breaches were effectively breaching every ship on the network at once.
 The most recent network breach occurred in December 2020, and we expect it to be the final one.

 ### Further Reading